GH-AkshyM/Cohort-Analytics-Dashboard-with-Lakehouse-on-MS-Fabric/README.md

 ## 🔍 Business Problem

-**UrbanBasket** is a fictional mid-scale **e-commerce retailer** operating in the daily-use and lifestyle products segment.
+**QuantMart** is a fictional mid-scale **e-commerce retailer** operating in the daily-use and lifestyle products segment.
 The business relies on a mix of paid marketing, organic traffic, and repeat customers to drive growth.

 The dataset used in this project is **synthetically generated (sourced from Kaggle)** and represents realistic e-commerce transaction behavior, including customer acquisition, repeat purchases, and revenue patterns typically observed in production systems.

-Over multiple months, UrbanBasket maintained **stable website traffic and consistent acquisition activity**.
+Over multiple months, QuantMart maintained **stable website traffic and consistent acquisition activity**.
 However, leadership observed:

 - **Flattening revenue growth**
 - **Declining contribution from repeat customers**